qlik-oss/core-assisted-prescription/README.md

 - Documentation on how to develop, test, and deploy Qliktive Assisted Prescription.
 - The backend service stack built on Frontira, with additional services to host the web application, handle authentication, and to provide logging and monitoring capabilities.
-- Various scripts and tools to deploy the stack to AWS, and to enable developing and testing locally on a developer machine.
+- Various scripts and tools to deploy the stack, and to enable developing and testing locally on a developer machine.

 ## Getting Started

-To run the stack, Docker stable version 17.06 or later is requried.
+To run the stack, Docker stable version 17.06 or later is required.
 Development is supported on both Docker for Windows and Docker for Mac.

 ### Deploying to Local Docker Engine